Please ensure Javascript is enabled for purposes of website accessibility

 Find an Investment

 There are thousands of stocks, ETFs and mutual funds available to investors.
-It can be overwhelming if you’re just learning how to start investing in stocks.
+It can be overwhelming if you’re a true beginner.
 One way to simplify picking your first investment (and something I preach when introducing kids to investing) is to start with a company or product you already like.
 Love the French fries?
 Look at McDonald’s (MCD).
 Love pumpkin spice?
-Consider investing in Starbucks (SBUX).
+Consider investing in Starbucks (SBUX) or Dutch Bros.
+(BROS).

 A small investment in a company you like will help you engage with the investment in a way that isn’t entirely dependent on the returns it generates.
 Also, although it’s growing more and more uncommon, some companies offer perks to shareholders.
 Carnival (CCL), for example, offers onboard cruise credits to holders of at least 100 shares of stock.